-- 2. Remove the broiler pan grid and any pots and pans being stored in the oven. - NOTE: The broiler pan (without grid) can be cleaned in the oven if most of the soil is removed first by hand-cleaning or a dishwasher.
-If most of the soil is not removed, excessive smoking will occur.
-The chrome broiler pan grid will discolor if cleaned in the Self-Cleaning cycle. - 3.
-Wipe out any loose soil or grease.
-This will help reduce smoke during the cleaning cycle. - 4.
-Remove the oven racks from the oven if you want them to remain shiny.
-If the oven racks are cleaned in the Self-Cleaning cycle, place them on the 2nd and 4th rack guides.
-(Guides are counted from bottom to top.)
+- Remove the broiler pan grid and any pots and pans being stored in the oven.
+NOTE: You can clean the broiler pan (without grid) in the oven if you have first removed most of the soil by hand-cleaning or a dishwasher.
+If most of the soil is not removed, too much smoking will occur.
+The chrome broiler pan grid will discolor if cleaned in the Self-Cleaning cycle. - Wipe out any loose soil or grease.
+This will help reduce smoke during the cleaning cycle. - Remove the oven racks from the oven if you want them to remain shiny.
+You can clean the oven racks in the Self-Cleaning cycle, but they will become harder to slide.
+(See page 32.)
+If you clean racks in the Self-Cleaning cycle, place them on the 2nd and 4th rack guides.
+(Guides are counted from bottom to top.) - Heat and odors are normal during the Self-Cleaning cycle.
+Keep the kitchen well ventilated by opening a window or by turning on a vent hood or other kitchen vent during the cycle.